Your Complete Solution To Aluminum Die Casting in China

 Do you care for durability?

-Durability and stability comes with a price.
+Durability and stability come with a price.
 The raw material used and type of surface finish must be of superior quality for a product to last long.
-Surface finish types like painting and anodizing offer the least surface protection followed by powder coating then plating.
+Surface finish types like painting and anodizing offer the least surface protection followed by powder coating then chrome plating.
 Ask your service provider what options are available to you for more durability.
 Choosing a durable finish will not only add value to the finished product but will also increase the manufacturing costs.
 Weigh what your options are and find the perfect balance for profitability.

 Do you want to evoke an emotional response?